 Pro-tip: Saturdays and Sundays post-Cyber Weekend could be great days to test your messages since inbox competition is clearly lower.
 But couple your decision to test messages on these days with common sense and historical campaign analysis.

 Have you seen your customers engage with emails over the weekend at other points during the year?
 If not, it might not make sense to send them on these days.
 If so, it’s worth a test.

-While you’re an ecommerce marketer, you’re also a consumer yourself so keep in mind all of the things that tend to keep people busy on the weekends in December—holiday parties, holiday shopping, cocktails with friends, traveling to see family.
-These are all things that distract shoppers and keep them from opening their inbox regularly, let alone your email.
+While you’re an ecommerce marketer, you’re also a consumer yourself, so keep in mind all of the things that tend to keep people busy on the weekends in December.
+On the weekends, there tend to be more things that distract shoppers and keep them from opening their inbox regularly, let alone your email.
 That said, it’s always worth a test, especially since consumers will be spending more of their time indoors this year and less time celebrating the holidays at parties and other large social gatherings as they have in past years.

-Looking across the rest of the weeks, weekdays were relatively similar though Friday emerged as more competitive for discount-focused campaign sends while Tuesday narrowly beat Friday for non-discount-focused campaigns.
+Looking across the rest of the weeks, weekdays were relatively similar though Tuesday and Friday emerged as more competitive for discount-focused campaign sends while Tuesday narrowly beat Thursday for non-discount-focused campaigns.